apollographql/apollo-server/docs/source/best-practices/security.md

 <h2 id="introspection">Introspection in production</h2>

-Introspection is a powerful tool to have enabled during development and allows developers to get real-time in-sight into the capabilities of the GraphQL implementation.
+Introspection is a powerful tool to have enabled during development and allows developers to get real-time visibility of a GraphQL server's capabilities.

-In production, such visibility might be less desireable unless the server is intended to be a "public" API.
+In production, such insight might be less desireable unless the server is intended to be a "public" API.

 Therefore, Apollo Server introspection is automatically disabled when the `NODE_ENV` is set to `production` in order to reduce visibility into the API.